MartijnHoekstra2/IT-Handbook-guide2/Cloud/Cloud Platform: Microsoft Azure.md

 * Azure Virtual Networks can be configured to use DCs for DNS services

-* Assign a reserved IP address to the DC using Azure Configuration
 * Update the Virtual Network DNS to use Azure based DCs first
 * Make at least one DC in Azure a Global Catalog
 * Create if possible multiple DCs in Azure if one's being maintained